CharlesZuo01/markdowntesting/README.md

 [OpenVPN Client](https://openvpn.net/client/)

 # AWS-Configuration

+This section explains the terraform configuration.
+References to Terraform resources can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc).
+For terraform state, we are using a local tfstate file.
+More information about this later in the USAGE section

 #### **network.tf**

 network.tf creates a VPC 10.24.24.0/24 and two subnets in us-east-1a and us-east-1b with CIDRs 10.24.24.0/25 and 10.24.24.128/25 respectively.
 These are the subnets that the OpenVPN and Ubuntu instances are hosted in.